rlawrenc/cosc_304/labs/lab7/nodejs/assign/setup/README.md

 ## Steps

 1. Install a text editor.
-It's highly recommended that you use VSCode ([Download Here](https://code.visualstudio.com/Download)) for this assignment due to the quality-of-life features it provides.
+It's highly recommended that you use VSCode ([Download Here](https://code.visualstudio.com/Download)) for this assignment due to the features it provides.

 2. Once you've downloaded and installed your preferred text editor, extract the starter code for this project to a conveniently accessible area and open the folder in your text editor of choice.
 If you are using VSCode, click the "Open Folder" button and choose the folder containing the extracted starter code.